helenst/settlers-event-cards/README.md

 (see http://boardgamegeek.com/boardgame/20038/catan-event-cards for more about the Event Cards)

-There is also a web-based version of the same thing on Game Pixies (http://gamepixies.com/settlers/) - written by @dgym
+There is also a web-based version of the same thing on Game Pixies (http://gamepixies.com/settlers/) - written by [dgym](https://github.com/dgym)

 Kivy